nyukhalov/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-My first step was to ensure the overall pipeline (recording data, training a model using the data, and using the model to drive a car) is working.
+My first step was to ensure the overall pipeline (capturing data, training the model using the data, and using the model to drive the car) is working.

 I used the simplest neural network which consisted of one flatten layer and an output neuron.
 I recorded driving one lap on the track one, trained the NN, and made sure I'm able to run the simulator in autonomous mode.